AlibabaCloudDocs/elasticsearch/intl.en-US/RAM/Use a resource group to grant permissions on a specific cluster.md

         ![Create a custom policy](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9219305261/p273771.png)

     5. Set **Policy Document**.
-For more information, see the following example.
-Replace the Alibaba Cloud account ID and Elasticsearch cluster ID in the example with the ID of your Alibaba Cloud account and the ID of the desired Elasticsearch cluster.
+The following code provides an example.
+You must replace the Alibaba Cloud account ID and Elasticsearch cluster ID in the example with the ID of your Alibaba Cloud account and the ID of the desired Elasticsearch cluster.

         ```
         {